iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Setting ArduCopter DSHOT Parameters
 ***********************************
 .. note:: This section should only be used if you want to use the DSHOT protocol to control the modules.
-Otherwise, use `Setting ArduCopter PWM Parameters`_ above
+Otherwise, use `Setting ArduCopter PWM Parameters`_ above.

 ArduCopter needs to be configured properly to use :ref:`DSHOT <hobby_dshot>` as its protocol for controlling the modules.
 To set these parameters, connect to your flight controller and select "Full Parameter List" under the "Config" section of Mission Planner.
 Search for the parameters listed below and make sure they are set to the appropriate values:

 * **MOT_PWM_TYPE = 6**

   * This selects the output PWM Type.
-6 Sets it DSHOT600.
-See the ArduCopter documentation for more details
+6 sets it to DSHOT600.
+See the ArduCopter documentation for more details.

 * **SERVO_DSHOT_ESC = 0**

-  * This controls what type of additonal ESC commands will be sent from the flight controller.
+  * This controls what type of additional ESC commands will be sent from the flight controller.
 These additional commands include things like beeping, LED control, and other potentially useful but non-essential extra commands that can be sent over DSHOT.
-But this does not need to be enabled in order to send the module throttle commands over DSHOT, so we are leaving it disabled for simplicity.
-See the ArduCopter documentation for more details
+This does not need to be enabled in order to send the module throttle commands over DSHOT, so we are leaving it disabled for simplicity.
+See the ArduCopter documentation for more details.

 * **SERVO_DSHOT_RATE = 0**

   * This sets the output rate for DSHOT outputs.
 Leaving it at 0 leaves the output rate at 1 kHz.
-See the ArduCopter documentation for more details
+See the ArduCopter documentation for more details.

 Reboot your flight controller to make sure the new parameters take effect.
 The important parameters and their proper values in the Mission Planner parameter list are shown in the figure below.